Blue-Net-Reflections-LLC/voter-ai-chat/design/ga/ga-voter-profile-page.md

 - Implement section-specific data fetching hooks (useVoterSection)
 - Store navigation state to support back button functionality
 - Use skeleton loaders during async data fetching for better UX

+## Change Requests

+### CR-001: Add Participation Score Filter (Implemented)

+- **Date:** [Insert Date]
+- **Request:** Add a filter to the sidebar to allow users to select voters based on their Participation Score range.
+- **Implementation Details:**
+    - Added a new multi-select filter component labeled "Participation Score Range" to the top of the Filter Panel (`app/ga/voter/list/components/FilterPanel.tsx`).
+    - Uses predefined score ranges (Needs Attention, Needs Review, Participates, Power Voter, Elite Voter) defined in `lib/participation-score/constants.ts`.
+    - Filter selections are stored in the `scoreRanges` array within the `VoterFilterContext` state (`app/ga/voter/VoterFilterProvider.tsx`).
+    - URL parameter `scoreRanges` is used for persistence.
+    - The `buildVoterListWhereClause` function (`lib/voter/build-where-clause.ts`) was updated to generate appropriate SQL `WHERE` conditions (e.g., `participation_score BETWEEN X AND Y OR participation_score = 10.0`) based on selected ranges.
+    - Filter is additive (multiple ranges can be selected).